Dengue fever outbreaks: 21st century

 A 2010 outbreak in Puerto Rico resulted in 5382 confirmed infections and 20 deaths.
 Nearby Guadeloupe and Martinique, in the French Caribbean, were affected as well: over 40000 clinical cases in each island required medical assistance (the outbreak peaked in August 2010 and was practically over by October).
-A considerable number of cases were recorded in the French/Dutch island of St.Martin/Sint Marteen as well, where dengue is endemic.
+A considerable number of cases were recorded in the French/Dutch island of St.Martin/Sint Maarten as well, where dengue is endemic.
 There was an outbreak in Pakistan with more than 5000 confirmed infections and a mortality rate of 31.
 The 2009 and 2010 dengue outbreaks in Key West Florida are similar to the 2005 Texas (25 cases) and 2001 Hawaii (122 cases) outbreaks, which were locally sustained on American soil and not a result of travelers returning from endemic areas.

 American visitors to and visitors from dengue-endemic regions will continue to present a potential pathway for the dengue virus to enter the United States and infect populations that have not been exposed to the virus for several decades.
 The health risks and rapidly escalating costs to the United States of unmonitored, unvaccinated and disease carrying travelers, legal and illegal, has been recently considered.

 An outbreak of dengue fever was declared in Cairns, located in the tropical north of Queensland, Australia on 1 December 2008.
 As of 3 March 2009 there were 503 confirmed cases of dengue fever, in a residential population of 152,137.
 Outbreaks were subsequently declared the neighbouring cities and towns of Townsville (outbreak declared 5 January 2009), Port Douglas (6 February 2009), Yarrabah (19 February 2009), Injinoo (24 February 2009), Innisfail (27 February 2009) and Rockhampton (10 March 2009).
 There have been occurrences of dengue types one, two, three, and four in the region.
 On March 4, 2009, Queensland Health had confirmed an elderly woman had died from dengue fever in Cairns, in the first fatality since the epidemic began last year.
 The statement said that although the woman had other health problems, she tested positive for dengue and the disease probably contributed to her death.